Adam111126/Adam111126/README.md

 # 👋 Hi, I'm Adam!

-I'm a computer science student passionate about building clean, efficient and creative solutions — from full-stack development to low-level programming, automation, and product design.
+I'm a computer science student passionate about building clean, efficient and creative solutions, from full-stack development to low-level programming, automation, and product design.
 I learn by building real projects, experimenting with new technologies, and constantly challenging myself.

 ---